avaframe/AvaFrame/docs/moduleAna5Utils.rst

 avalanche simulation results have been transformed into the radar coordinate system to facilitate direct comparison.
 In addition to the **tt-diagram**, :py:mod:`ana5RangeTime` also offers the possibility to produce simulated **range-time diagrams** of the flow parameters with respect to a radar's field of view.
-Hence, simulation results can be directly compared to radar measurements.
+In this manner, simulation results can be directly compared to radar measurements in terms of front position and inferred approach velocity.
+The colorcoding of the simulated **range-time** diagrams refers to average values of the chosen flow parameter (e.g. flow depth, flow velocity) at specified range gates.
+This colorcoding is not directly comparable to the intensity given in the range-time diagram from radar measurements.

 ..
 Note::
   The **tt-diagram** and the **range-time diagram** can be produced *during run time* of